openhwgroup/programs/program/CV32E40S-PPL.md

 The verification approach is based on that developed for the CV32E40P.

-The same verification approach as for the CV32E40P will be used (UVM, lock step ISS, formal techniques, random code generation, etc.) with the major improvement being a bound RVFI interface to ease the integration of the core with the verification environment (the RVVI->RVFI scoreboard/adapter is outside the scope of this project).
+A similar verification approach as for the CV32E40P will be used (UVM, lock step ISS, formal techniques, random code generation, etc.) with the major improvement being a bound RVFI interface to the RTL and an RVVI interface towards the ISS to ease the integration of the core with the verification environment (the RVFI->RVVI scoreboard/adapter is outside the scope of this project).
+The Imperas ISS will be extended with the new (software visible) features once ratified or deemed stable enough (e.g. User mode, ePMP, Zce, bus error support).

 #### Component 3 - Documentation
 See "Project Documents" section